Travel Smart on a Budget: Tips and Strategies

 4. Affordable Accommodations

-Shared accommodations can further reduce costs.
+Shared accommodations can reduce costs even more.

 5. Local & Authentic Experiences